benkehoe/aws-export-credentials/README.md

 files directly, rather than leveraging botocore's ability to retrieve and refresh credentials.
 So I wrote this to do that.

+> :warning: If you want to inject refreshable credentials into a locally-run container, [imds-credential-server](https://github.com/benkehoe/imds-credential-server) is a more focused solution for that.

 [botocore (the underlying Python SDK library)](https://botocore.amazonaws.com/v1/documentation/api/latest/index.html) has added support for loading credentials cached by [`aws sso login`](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/sso/login.html) as of [version 1.17.0](https://github.com/boto/botocore/blob/develop/CHANGELOG.rst#1170).
 `aws-export-credentials` now requires botocore >= 1.17.0, and so supports AWS SSO credentials as well.
 If all you want is AWS SSO support for an SDK other than Python, Go, or JavaScript (v3), take a look at [aws-sso-util](https://github.com/benkehoe/aws-sso-util#adding-aws-sso-support-to-aws-sdks), which can help you configure your profiles with a [credential process](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sourcing-external.html) that doesn't require the credential injection process that `aws-export-credentials` does.